yhnavein/swaggie/docs/index.md

 hero:
   name: Swaggie
-  text: Typed TypeScript clients from your OpenAPI spec
   tagline: Stop writing API-fetching code by hand.
 Point Swaggie at your OpenAPI 3 spec and get a fully typed, ready-to-use client in seconds.
   image:
     src: /swaggie-full.png